 There are many reasons for studying abroad, and just as many ways of getting there.
 Whether it is through an exchange programme or completely organised on your own, it is important to begin planning well in advance.

 We provide information, advice and support on exchange and funding programmes, scholarships, language skills and organising a stay abroad, in general.
-Contact our Study Abroad Advisors for individual advice via our appointment request form and visit our virtual information events.
+Contact our Study Abroad Advisors for individual advice via our appointment request form (At the registration write ug-student\ in front of your student account, e.g. ug-student\maxi.musterfrau.
+If you have problems logging in, please contact the IT Support) and visit our virtual information events.

 Take some time to clarify a few questions for yourself: